 Margherita chooses to create images in a world from a different and older time, one far more whimsical and fairytale than our own.
 In doing so, the emotions conveyed are easier to bear.

 Margherita has participated in a number of exhibitions, both group and solo, over the last few years.
 These include many locally, as well as internationally in Europe and the USA.
-She has also curated and hosted a number of group exhibitions, and is the founder of the Deep South Community Art initiative, which is in support of TEARS Animal Rescue.
+She has also curated and hosted a number of group exhibitions, and is the founder of the Deep South Community Art Exhibition, which is an annual event in support of TEARS Animal Rescue.
 Her work has been featured in various international magazines and on book covers.
 Margherita also presents lectures and does photographic critiquing at various photographic societies and creative clubs in and around Cape Town.